 Six Minneapolis development projects are set to get a combined $1.8 million in state funding for environmental investigation and cleanup work.

-The projects were selected along with a dozen others around the state for the Minnesota Department of Employment and Economic Developments' grant program for pollution cleanup.
-The grants are handed out twice each year.
+The projects were selected, along with a dozen others around the state, for the Minnesota Department of Employment and Economic Developments’ grant program for pollution cleanup.

-Minneapolis projects making the cut include a site at 40th Street and Hiawatha Avenue, where developers are cleaning up pollution from a sash and door manufacturing operation and turning it into a 78-unit affordable apartment complex.
+Minneapolis projects making the cut include a site at 40th Street and Hiawatha Avenue, which developers are cleaning up after it was polluted by a sash-and-door manufacturing operation and turning it into a 78-unit affordable apartment complex.
 That project will get $103,099, which will be matched by the developer and other grant funding.